-Guideline Questions How has the Company complied?
-Guideline 4.6 Please describe the Board nomination process for the Company in the last financial year for (i) selecting and appointing new directors and (ii) reelecting incumbent directors.
+Guideline Que estions How has the Company complied?
+Guideline 4.6 proc finai appo e describe the Board nomination tess for the Company in the last ncial year for (i) selecting and pinting new directors and (ii) lecting incumbent directors.
 For new Directors The NC annually reviews the size, effectiveness, diversity of skills and core competencies of the Board taking into consideration the current and future business needs of the Group.
 The NC considers the range of skills, knowledge, attributes and experience of the existing Directors, the retirement and re-election of Directors, each Director's contribution and commitment and whether new competencies are required to enhance the effectiveness of the Board.
 When the need for a new Director arises, the NC will shortlist and meet potential candidates and recommend the most suitable candidate to the Board for appointment as a Director.
-For incumbent Directors Pursuant to the Company's Articles of Association, one-third of the Directors retire from office at the Company's Annual General Meeting (AGM).
+For incumbent Directors Pursuant to the Company's Constitution, one-third of the Directors retire from office at the Company's Annual General Meeting (AGM).
 Newly appointed Directors are subject to retirement and re-election at the AGM immediately following their appointments.
 The NC reviewed each of the retiring Director's contribution and performance, such as attendance, preparedness, participation and candour, and made the relevant recommendations to the Board for subsequent Shareholders' approval at the AGM.
 Guideline 1.6 (a) Are new directors given formal training?
 If not, please explain why.
-Yes. (b) What are the types of information and training provided to (i) new directors and (ii) existing directors to keep them up-to-date?
+Yes. (b) Whatare the types of information and training provided to (i) new directors and (ii) existing directors to keep them up- to-date?
 Management will conduct a comprehensive orientation programme for newly appointed Directors, where key aspects of the businesses, including financial and corporate governance policies are discussed.
 Site visits will also be arranged for new Directors so that they can better familiarise themselves with the Group's operations.
 When a Director is appointed to a Board Committee, he/she is provided with its terms of reference.
 The Company Secretaries assist in professional development and training by regularly disseminating details of suitable seminars and courses organised by the Singapore Institute of Directors and arranging for the Directors to attend such courses when requested.
+The Company Secretaries organise in-house trainings for Directors where necessary.
 The Company Secretaries also update the Board on corporate governance practices and circulate articles relating to changes in laws relevant to the Group's businesses.
 Guideline 4.4 (a) What is the maximum number of listed company board representations that the Company has prescribed for its directors?
 What are the reasons for this number?
 The Board has determined that the maximum number of listed company board representations held by a Director who is not in full-time employment should not exceed six.
 For a Director who is in full-time employment, it should not exceed three.
-This is to ensure that all Directors have sufficient time and attention to discharge their duties adequately. (b) If a maximum number has not been determined, what are the reasons?
+This is to ensure that all Directors have sufficient time and attention to discharge their duties adequately.
+None of the Directors had exceeded the maximum number of listed board representations prescribed by the Board. (b) If a maximum number has not been determined, what are the reasons?
 Not applicable. (c) What are the specific considerations in deciding on the capacity of directors?
 The contributions of a Director are key in deciding on a Director's capacity to take on other multiple board appointments.